Penelope Tree: An Exclusive Interview With The Style Icon Model

 About my book: Piece of My Heart is a novel about the trouble with appearances.
 Born into a world of great privilege, my protagonist Ari becomes a top model in the 1960s and the lover of a well-known photographer.
 Several years later, extreme circumstances compel her to look for a life that doesn’t depend on wealth, image or the man she loves.

-Piece of My Heart by Penelope Tree is published by Moonflower Books and is released on May 23.
+Piece of My Heart by Penelope Tree is published by Moonflower Books and is available now.

 THE GLOSS MAGAZINE SUBSCRIPTION